 The second time came in the form of an invitation to an art gallery, and a viewing of the works of a prominent Russian artist, an invitation she politely declined.
 After all, invitations issued to Embassy staff held all sorts of connotations, or so she was told by the Security officer when she told him.

 Then, it went quiet for a month.
 There was a party at the American embassy and along with several other staff members, she was invited.
 She had not expected to meet Vladimir, but it was a pleasant surprise when she saw him, on the other side of the room, talking to several military men.

 A pleasant afternoon ensued.

 And it was no surprise that they kept running into each other at the various events on the diplomatic schedule.

-After that discussion she got the impression her superiors considered Vladimir more than just a casual visitor on the diplomatic circuit.
-She also formed the impression the he might consider her an ‘asset’, a word that had been used at the meeting with security and the ambassador.
+After that discussion, she got the impression her superiors considered Vladimir more than just a casual visitor on the diplomatic circuit.
+She also formed the impression that he might consider her an ‘asset’, a word that had been used at the meeting with security and the ambassador.

 It was where the word ‘spy’ popped into her head and sent a tingle down her spine.
 She was not a spy, but the thought of it, well, it would be fascinating to see what happened.

 A Russian friend.
 That’s what she would call him.

 And over time, that relationship blossomed, until, after a visit to the ballet, late and snowing, he invited her to his apartment not far from the ballet venue.
 It was like treading on thin ice, but after champagne and an introduction to caviar, she felt like a giddy schoolgirl.